 2. Control administrator access

-Administrative access to your VoIP infrastructure means the user can control everything related to your business phone system.
-The user can manage billing, join conference calls, set up new lines, and lead to more costly intrusions.
+Administrative access to your VoIP infrastructure means the user can control everything related to your business phone system, including manage billing, join conference calls, set up new lines, and lead to more costly intrusions.

 3. Use a VPN for remote access

 It’s also a good idea to have a Wi-Fi Security VPN to secure your connection from cyber criminals.
-There are a number of solutions out there which provide this added layer of protection.
+There are a number of solutions that provide this added layer of protection.
 Aura — a Wi-Fi security VPN company — tracks about 350K malware programs every day.

 - Staff who left the company two years ago still have accounts